 Summary Gleb Garanich / ReutersA Ukrainian soldier patrols near a checkpoint outside the city of Slaviansk April 27, 2014.
 "In view of the latest developments, it must be assumed that representatives of the media are at special risk of being held or seized by separatist forces," it said in a statement.

 Summary Ukrainian soldiers sit on top of an armoured personnel carrier at a checkpoint outside the city of Slaviansk where pro-Russian separatist rebels were holding a group of international observers.
-With a narrow economic base, a declining population and continuing security troubles inside its borders, it doesn't look either as secure as other established, powerful states or as economically dynamic as the rising powers.
 As a result, its great power status rests on three things in particular: permanent membership of the United Nations security council; its nuclear arsenal; and its position as the dominant state in its region, that of the former Soviet Union.